Department of Finance, Economics, and Accounting

 FIN 301 Business Finance (3)

-Prerequisite(s): ACC 200, ACC 210, EC 221 or EC 225, EC 222 or EC 226, MS 112, and ST 260 (minimum grade of C required for all prerequisites).
+Prerequisite(s): ACC 200, ACC 210, EC 221 or EC 225, EC 222 or EC 226, MS 112, ST 260, and ST 261.

 A survey of business finance.
 Coverage of the basic financial decisions including investment, financing, and dividend.